-- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a Gilt with less than one year to maturity). - Supranational Bonds of less than one year's duration. - A Local Authority, Housing Association, Parish Council or Community Council. - Pooled investment vehicles (such as Money Market Funds) that have been awarded a high credit rating by a credit rating agency e.g., Standard and Poor's, Moody's and/or Fitch rating agencies. - A body that is considered of a high credit quality (such as a bank or building society for category 5 this covers bodies with a minimum Short-Term rating of F1 (or the equivalent) as rated by Standard and Poor's, Moody's and / or Fitch rating agencies
+- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a Gilt with less than one year to maturity). - Supranational Bonds of less than one year's duration. - A Local Authority, Housing Association, Parish Council or Community Council. - Pooled investment vehicles (such as Money Market Funds) that have been awarded a high credit rating by a credit rating agency e.g., Standard and Poor's, Moody's and/or Fitch rating agencies. - A body that is considered of a high credit quality (such as a bank or building society.
+This category covers bodies with a minimum Short-Term rating of XXX (or the equivalent) as rated by Standard and Poor's, Moody's and / or Fitch rating agencies.

-Within these bodies, and in accordance with the Code, the Council has set additional criteria to set the time and amount of monies which will be invested in these bodies.
-These criteria are in the body of the report.
+In accordance with the Code, the Authority has set out additional criteria to limit the time and the amount of monies which will be invested in these bodies.
+These criteria are in the body of the report